smuellerDD/esdm/README.usage.md

 at a time the `/usr/local` is not yet mounted which leads to the situation that the `esdm-server` is not started during boot.
 Thus, the `esdm-server` should not be deployed on a BtrFS subvolumes.

+## Additional Hardening Measures

+The ESDM already executes with different execution domains and without any privileges.
+Yet, the following measures may be taken to additionally harden the setup:

+* Create a separate unprivileged user ID only for the ESDM daemons.
+Then start all ESDM daemons such that they switch to this user instead of the user "nobody".
+The ESDM-specific user shall not be used by anyone else.
+This special user first ensures that ESDM cannot access other "nobody" processes.
+Vice versa, other "nobody" processes cannot access the ESDM resources, notably the processes themselves (via ptrace(2)) as well as the IPC mechanisms used for synchronization between the ESDM daemons (semaphore / shared memory segment).